 The primary cause of fin rot for most Betta owners is their tank not being kept sanitary enough to prevent harmful bacteria.
 This may not even be from a habitually dirty tank.
 Some Betta owners may be overestimating their fish’s hardiness and cleaning the tank just under what they should be for a completely healthy environment.

-Another major factor in contracting fin rot for Bettas are their stress levels.
-A fish that has irritating tank mates or too many environmental changes can fall victim.
+Another major factor in contracting fin rot for Bettas is their stress levels.
+A fish that has irritating tank mates that may even result in a fish fight, or too many environmental changes can fall victim.
 Even things like bad feeding schedules can increase the tank’s stress levels.
-Keep this in mind if you’ll have a fish in a room.
+Keep this in mind if you’ll have a fish in a dorm room.

-The actual cause of the disease itself, however, is caused by a fin-eating bacteria.
-Bacteria can attach itself to a Betta’s fins in any of the cases above.
-Additionally, if a betta is having its fins nipped at regularly, it can lead to the bacteria growth as well.
+The actual cause of the disease itself, however, is caused by fin-eating bacteria.
+Bacteria can attach themselves to a Betta’s fins in any of the cases above.
+Additionally, if a betta is having its fins nipped at regularly, it can lead to bacteria growth as well.

 First off, don’t freak out and completely go cleaning crazy on your tank.
 A huge sudden change in your fish’s environment can do more harm than good.
-To treat fin rot, you need to slowly clean the tank and make the process as stress free as possible.
+To properly treat this condition, you need to slowly clean the tank and make the process as stress-free as possible.

 In order to start treating the disease, we’re going to need to improve the overall quality of the water in the tank.
 By improving the water quality, we can cycle out the bad bacteria and help the fish fight off the onslaught of bacteria.
 To do this, we are going to need to follow a few steps.

-If your fish doesn’t have severe fin rot, then simply refreshing the water may get rid of it.
+If your fish doesn’t have extreme fin rot, then simply refreshing the water may get rid of it.
 Try changing out 30-50% of the water.
-Make sure to use conditioned, unchlorinated fresh water that is free of harsh minerals.
+Make sure to use conditioned, unchlorinated freshwater that is free of harsh minerals.